 While it might be fun, no phone application or other distraction is worth risking your safety.
 In order to protect yourself and your loved ones who are enamored by the latest trend of phone interaction, keep these safety precautions in mind:

-buy unprescribed Clomiphene 100mg 1.
+Steinhagen 1.
 Friends don’t let friends Pokémon and drive

 The National Safety Council lists cellphones as the main culprit for more than 1.6 million accidents each year.
 And while we hope that this one would be more obvious, there have been numerous fender benders caused by drivers playing phone applications and using their devices behind the wheel.

 Most of us would like to avoid car accidents as much as possible.
 If you’re like us, and are one of those people who would like to keep their vehicle in one piece, it’s best to put down the phone, put down all devices, and to give your undivided attention to the road in which you are traveling down.

 2. Always be aware of your surroundings